Find Training for Your Next Career!

 Veterinary Technician Salary Info

-The Bureau of Labor Statistics reported the average salary for vet technicians was $40,770 in 2022.
+The Bureau of Labor Statistics reported the average salary for vet technicians was $44,040 in 2023, with the top 10 percent making $59,310 or more.
 Many veterinary technicians work irregular hours, especially if they work in 24-hour emergency clinics.

 State